Events & Announcements - What’s coming soon

 The “Know-Do-Understand” approach to learning is part of a larger shift from passive to active learning that takes students and teachers beyond a focus on facts, information, tests and learning by rote.

 For students in all subjects, the focus is on developing three core competencies – thinking critically to understand what they are learning; communicating to share information, experiences and ideas; and developing personal and social competency to understand themselves and others.

-This transformation is guided by BC’s new redesigned curriculum – introduced in kindergarten to grade 9 last year, ready for grade 10 in July 2018, and due to be fully implemented in grades 11 and 12 in the 2018-2019 school year.
+This transformation is guided by BC’s new redesigned curriculum – introduced in kindergarten to grade 9 in 2016/2017, ready for grade 10 in July 2018, and due to be fully implemented in grades 11 and 12 in the next school year.